Finding your Goodman AC age is quite simple if you know where to look. Finding your Goodman furnace age is the exact

-Aging your Goodman A/C, furnace, or heat pump is easy if you know where to look on the label.
+Aging your Goodman air conditioning, furnace, or heat pump is easy if you know where to look on the label.
 Goodman is not the only brand that decodes their equipment like this either, aging Daikin HVAC equipment uses the same system.

 The first 4 digits will give everything you need to know to age a piece of Goodman HVAC Equipment.
 The first two digits will be the year of manufacturing, and the second two digits will be the month.

 How to age a Goodman Gas Furnace?

 A Goodman gas furnace will have the data label inside the upper compartment (usually along the left-hand side).
 Find the Serial Number, and look for the first 4 digits.

 How to age a Goodman AC?

 Goodman places their data label on their air conditioners along the bottom of the cabinet down where the line set connects to the condensing unit.
 These labels can be tricky to read sometimes as the sun will fade them out to the point you can’t read them.

 The rules for a Goodman A/C unit are the same as a Goodman furnace.
 The first two digits of the serial number are the year the unit was manufactured, and the second two are the month.